CyberZujo/nodejs-typescript-rest-project/README.md

-# NODEJS - ASSIGNMENT - SMALL SHOPPING APP
+# NODEJS - SMALL SHOPPING APP

-This is an assignment task where a small shopping app was created using NodeJS and MongoDB
+This is a small shopping app built with NodeJS and MongoDB

 Note: Postman should be used to test all endpoints
 Note: Make sure you have Docker installed since app has been containerized